ebu/peach-identity-provider-ios/README.md

 Once a user has successfully logged in, a corresponding session token is available in the keychain.
 Use the `PeachIdentityProvider.defaultProvider.sessionToken` property when you need to retrieve it.

+### Profile

+Once a user has successfully logged in, a corresponding PeachProfile object will be filled.
+Use the `PeachIdentityProvider.defaultProvider.profile` property when you need to retrieve information regarding the user.

 ### Account page

 When a user is logged in, its account information can be displayed and edited within your application through a dedicated web page.
 To display this page, call `-showAccountView`: